tristanMatthias/San-Francisco-Muni-Bus-map/README.md

 # San Francisco Muni Bus map

-Built in React, this little app was built to consume the [NextBus](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) JSON Rest API.
+Built in [React](https://reactjs.org/) & [D3](https://d3js.org/), this little app was built to consume the [NextBus](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) JSON Rest API.
+It pulls map layer data from `/data`, and plots the buses onto the map.

 The challenge was proposed by [Thousand Eyes](https://thousandeyes.com) to serve as a code test.

 ## Running
 Run `yarn` or `npm i` to install the dependencies